Elaine Benes: Family

 Though her ethnicity is never made clear, the name Beneš is a common Czech surname.
 Her boyfriend incorrectly assumed that she was Hispanic in "The Wizard".
 In "The Wink", her cousin Holly repeatedly mentions a "Grandma Mema" who apparently shared a mutual dislike with Elaine's side of the family.
-Elaine claims to have an IQ of 145 (although her scores range from 85 to 150).
+Elaine claims to have an IQ of 145 (although her scores range from 85 to 151).

 Elaine's father, a gruff novelist named Alton Benes (Lawrence Tierney), was featured in "The Jacket".
 In "The Wait Out", Elaine reveals to David Lookner that Alton left her and the rest of her family when she was nine years old.
 Elaine is the only main character in the series whose mother never makes an appearance.

-Elaine has a sister, Gail, and a nephew; they are first mentioned in "The Pick".
+Elaine has a sister, Gail, and a nephew.
+Her sister is first referenced in "The Phone Message" and specifically mentioned by name in "The Pick".
 In "The Airport", it is revealed that Gail lives in St. Louis.
+Her nephew was ten years old in "The Pick.”

 Elaine has a cousin, Holly, who appears in "The Wink", where reference is made to Elaine's grandmother Mema, from whom Holly inherited a set of cloth napkins.
 It is not revealed if Mema is her maternal or paternal grandmother.

 In "The Stock Tip", Elaine mentions she has an Uncle Pete.
 In "The Secret Code", she mentions an uncle who worked in the Texas School Book Depository with Lee Harvey Oswald.
 Whether the two uncles are the same person is not revealed.

 Employment

 During Seasons 2 to 5, Elaine works at Pendant Publishing under her boss Mr. Lippman, where she served as a copy editor.
 She loses her job at the end of Season 5 when the company goes bankrupt and a misunderstanding resulting from her penchant for chewy, speech-impairing Jujyfruit candies thwarts a merger that might have saved the company. ("The Opposite").

-Elaine later becomes a personal assistant to the eccentric, demanding Justin Pitt, starting in "The Chaperone", but later is fired when Mr. Pitt thinks she and Jerry are conspiring to kill him in "The Diplomat's Club".
+Elaine then becomes a personal assistant to the eccentric, demanding Justin Pitt, starting in "The Chaperone", but later is fired when Mr. Pitt thinks she and Jerry are conspiring to kill him in "The Diplomat's Club".

-Elaine meets J. Peterman on the street ("The Understudy") and becomes an editor at his J. Peterman Catalog, where she remains employed for the rest of the series.
+After meeting J. Peterman on the street in "The Understudy" in season 6, she becomes an editor at his J. Peterman Catalog, where she remains employed for the rest of the series.
 Starting in "The Foundation", she takes charge of the catalog when Peterman suffers a nervous breakdown and flees to Burma.
-Once Peterman returns to find an ineffective reshuffling of employees in "The Money" she is demoted back to her former position.
+Once Peterman returns in "The Money" she is demoted back to her former position.
 Peterman also fires her twice: first when her penchant for poppy seed muffins causes her to fail a drug test in "The Shower Head" and later in "The English Patient" when she expresses her hatred for the movie The English Patient.
 She is able to recover her job by agreeing to live temporarily in a remote cave in the desert of Tunisia.